chhavip/Git-Guide/README.md

 # Git-Guide For Open Source Contributions

+To learn about basic workflow when working on collaborative projects, read the common terms below and follow [this](https://github.com/chhavip/Git-Guide/blob/master/Basic%20Workflow.md).

 A collection of commands needed while working on git
 ##Common Terms
 Some of the basic terms used while working with git are:
 * *Fork*: This is how you make a copy of a project owned by someone else.
 A person or organisation.
 Apart from the owner of the repository, no one is allowed to make direct changes to the project.
 So fork is used to make a copy of the project that is owned by you.